 You’ll often see too much rotating of the shoulders and torso with sloped shoulders.

-The tendency for youth athletes is to “pound the ground” and the challenge is to train them to be light on their feet.
+Youth athletes tend to “pound the ground,” and the challenge is to train them to be light on their feet.

 Do this by instructing your athlete to pull their toe-up after each contact.